AdobeDocs/commerce-pwa-studio/src/pages/guides/project/faq/index.md

 _**Note:** For testing, resize the viewport manually instead of using the native device emulator in Chrome, which gives incorrect values._

 ## How to bypass `css-loader` for external css files

-In your React compotent you can bypass the style-loader via
+In your React compotent, bypass the style-loader with:

 ```js
 // ...
 Addtional imports